ITT-25/assignment-07-touch-sensor-lseegets/documentation.md

 ### Usage

-To learn about setting up the hardware, please refer to the [Setup](#design-decisions) section.
+To learn about setting up the hardware, please refer to the [Design Decisions](#design-decisions) section.

 Run the program with the following commands: